oosby/example-project/README.md

-example-projects
+Example AMD Module project
 ================

-Example project using AMD Modules
+Example project using AMD Modules.
+Uses a submodule to pull in the PSD AMD Module Repo.